Vincenius/img-quest/README.md

 # IMG.quest

-An open-source API that uses [@vercel/og](https://vercel.com/docs/concepts/functions/edge-functions/og-image-api) generate Open Graph images
+An open-source API that uses [@vercel/og](https://vercel.com/docs/concepts/functions/edge-functions/og-image-api) to generate Open Graph images

 You can find more information at [img.quest](https://img.quest/)